2026 Speakers

 U.S. Air Force

-Col. Gail Benjamin Colvin, retired, is the former chief of staff and chief business officer at the U.S. Air Force Academy, Colorado Springs.
+Col. (Ret.)
+Gail Benjamin Colvin, is the former chief of staff and chief business officer at the U.S. Air Force Academy, Colorado Springs.
 In these roles, she oversaw the Academy’s 550-person staff, managed a $450 million budget, and supported both commissioning and university missions, as well as the installation’s 10,000-member workforce and $9 billion in infrastructure.
 Her 30-year military career includes command at the squadron and group levels, as well as key assignments with the Joint Staff, Headquarters U.S. Air Force, and as chief of joint doctrine for the chairman of the Joint Chiefs of Staff.
 She also led the U.S. delegation to the NATO subcommittee on Allied Joint Doctrine.

 A Brooklyn, New York, native and 1980 Academy graduate—the first class with women—Colvin serves on several government and community boards in Colorado, including the Colorado Federal Executive Board and the Colorado Springs Black Advisory Council.
 She has been recognized with the 2007 USO Military Leadership Award, NAACP’s 2008 Roy Wilkins Award and the Academy’s 2020 Distinguished Graduate Award.